Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

 \subsection{Datasets}

-For \textbf{Person ReID}, we use well-known large-scale datasets:
+For \textbf{Person ReID}, we use three well-known large-scale datasets:

-\begin{itemize} \item Market1501~\cite{zheng2015scalable}: With a total of 12,936 images of 751 identities in the training set and 19,732 images in the test set.
+\begin{itemize} \item Market1501~\cite{zheng2015scalable}: 12,936 images of 751 identities in the training set and 19,732 images in the test set.
 The test set is divided into 3,368 images for the query set and 15,913 images for the gallery set.
 We removed ``junk'' images from the gallery set as done by all previous works, so 451 images were discarded.
-This dataset has a total of six non-overlapping cameras and each identity is captured by at least two.
+It has six non-overlapping cameras; each identity is captured by at least two.

-\item DukeMTMC-ReID~\cite{ristani2016performance}: With 16,522 images of 702 identities in the training set and 19,889 images in the test set.
-The test set is divided into 2,228 query images and 17,661 gallery images of other 702 identities.
-It has eight cameras and each identity is captured by at least two.
+\item DukeMTMC-ReID~\cite{ristani2016performance}: 16,522 images of 702 identities in the training set and 19,889 images in the test set.
+The test set is divided into 2,228 query images and 17,661 gallery images of 702 other identities.
+It has eight cameras, and each identity is captured by at least two.

-\item MSMT17~\cite{wei2018person}: The most challenging ReID dataset.
-It comprises 32,621 images of 1,401 identities in the training set and 93,820 images of 3,060 identities in the test set.
-The test set is divided into 11,659 images for the query set and 82,161 images for the gallery set.
-It has a total of 15 cameras recording in three day periods (morning, afternoon, and night) on four different days.
-Out of the 15 cameras, 12 are outdoor cameras, and 3 are indoor.
-Each identity is captured by at least two cameras. \end{itemize}
+\item MSMT17~\cite{wei2018person}: 32,621 images of 1,401 identities in the training set and 93,820 images of 3,060 identities in the test set.
+The test set is divided into 11,659 images for the query set and 82,161 images for the gallery.
+It has 15 cameras recording three day periods (morning, afternoon, and night) on four different days.
+Out of the 15 cameras, 12 are outdoor, and 3 are indoor.
+Each identity is captured by at least two cameras.
+It is the most challenging dataset. \end{itemize}

-As done in previous ReID works, we remove images from the gallery that have the same identity and camera of the query to assess performance in a true cross-camera scenario.
-For evaluation, we calculate the Cumulative Matching Curve (CMC), from which we report Rank-1 (R1), Rank-5 (R5), and Rank-10 (R10), and mean Average Precision (mAP).
+As done in previous ReID works, we remove images from the gallery with the same identity and camera of the query to assess performance in a true cross-camera scenario.
+For evaluation, we calculate the Cumulative Matching Curve (CMC), from which we report Rank-1 (R1), Rank-5 (R5), Rank-10 (R10), and mean Average Precision (mAP).